jknitey/jknitey.github.io/_posts/2021-10-04-Predicting-Crop-Recommendations-Given-Environmental-Factors[python].md

 2199	104	18	30	23.603016	60.396475	6.779833	140.937041	coffee
 2200 rows × 8 columns
 ```

+Next, we want to check for na or zero values which looks like there are none in the data.
 ```
 <class 'pandas.core.frame.DataFrame'>
 RangeIndex: 2200 entries, 0 to 2199